How to Get Into Columbia University: Key Admissions Requirements

 The second paragraph directly links their interests and how getting into Columbia will help them explore them.
 The writer explicitly states they’re interested in a topic: “Columbia provides an environment for those diverse passions.”
 The writer clearly connects themselves, their interests, and the school’s community.

-Tips on How to Get into Columbia University
+Proven Expert Tips to Get into Columbia University

 Here are our tips for getting into Columbia University.
 Given Columbia’s acceptance rate is low, these tips can help you boost your chances of success.